IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“You may be more afraid to bring that sentence against me than I am to accept it.”<sup id="a7"><a href="#f7">7</a></sup>

 ― <a href="https://en.wikipedia.org/wiki/Giordano_Bruno" target="_blank">Giordano Bruno</a>

+>“The behavior of large and complex aggregates of elementary particles, it turns out, is not to be understood in terms of a simple extrapolation of a few particles.
+Instead, at each level of complexity entirely new properties appear, and the understanding of the new behaviors requires research which I think is as fundamental in its nature as any other.”

+>“Of course I am not religious—I don’t in fact see how any scientist who thinks at all deeply can be so ...”

+― <a href="https://en.wikipedia.org/wiki/Philip_W._Anderson" target="_blank">Philip W. Anderson</a>

+>“If I were forced to sum up in one sentence what the Copenhagen interpretation says to me, it would be 'Shut up and calculate!'”

+>“Question: What is the difference between theoretical physics and mathematical physics?<br>
+Answer: Theoretical physics is done by physicists who lack the necessary skills to do real experiments; mathematical physics is done by mathematicians who lack the necessary skills to do real mathematics.<br>
+Mathematical physicists tend not to like this joke, but other physicists seem to.
+Nonphysicists, of course, are entirely immune to its charms.”

+― <a href="https://en.wikipedia.org/wiki/David_Mermin" target="_blank">N. David Mermin</a>

 >“Science flies you to the moon.
 Religion flies you into buildings.”